yoonjoo-storytel/listAll/README.md

 ```
 https://api.github.com/organizations/NUMBER/repos
 ```
-Take this part and use it at step 4.
-If this part does not show you anything, use `https://api.github.com/orgs/{org}/repos` at step 4.
+Take this part and use it at `step 4`.
+If this part does not show you anything, use `https://api.github.com/orgs/{org}/repos` at `step 4`.

 3. Setting gcloud and kubectl
 Download and install GCP SDK, and install kubectl.